 In the span of 7 short days, two friends went through what felt like category 4 or 5 hurricanes.
-Anita lost her husband, the father to her three small children.
+Anita lost her husband, the father of her three small children.
 Meghan got the devastating news that her two-year-old had leukemia.

-Surviving the storms of life is like surviving a hurricane
+Examples of the storms of life

 As sure as hurricane season comes and goes, so will the storms of life.
-If You can read this devotional, then you fit into one of three groups.

 - End of a relationship

 - OR- You fill in the blank _______________________

 What is the effect of a storm in our life?

 Regardless of the size or strength, the storms of life can wreak havoc with our emotions, strain relationships, and physically drain us.